denysdovhan/bash-handbook/README.md

 # Shell expansions

 _Expansions_ are performed on the command line after it has been split into _tokens_.
-In other words, these expansions are mechanism to calculate arithmetical operations, to save results of command's executions and so on.
+In other words, these expansions are a mechanism to calculate arithmetical operations, to save results of commands' executions and so on.

 If you are interested, you can read [more about shell expansions](https://www.gnu.org/software/bash/manual/bash.html#Shell-Expansions).

 ## Brace expansion

-Brace expansion allow us to generate arbitrary strings.
+Brace expansion allows us to generate arbitrary strings.
 It's similar to _filename expansion_.
 For example:

 ```bash
 echo beg{i,a,u}n # begin began begun